are open every day this season until Monday October 14th.

-Guard.
-The Eventide is equipped with an FCC inspected and licensed
+Coast Guard.
+The Eventide is equipped with an FCC inspected and

-VHF radio station, marine GPS locating system and weather radar.The
+licensed VHF radio station, marine GPS locating system and weather

-Captain may cancel or shorten a trip due to anticipated unsafe sailing
+radar.The Captain may cancel or shorten a trip due to anticipated

-conditions like heavy fog, heavy rain, very strong winds, or approaching
+unsafe sailing conditions like heavy fog, heavy rain, very strong

-thunderstorms.
-The Eventide is fully insured for property damage
+winds, or approaching thunderstorms.
+The Eventide is fully insured

-began sailing in Hyannis harbor over forty years ago and is
+Sherman, began sailing in Hyannis harbor over forty years ago

 licensed by the US Coast Guard.
 He is assisted by a qualified